 Not all cheap flight comparisons are the same – there are four key types.
-This guide takes you through the right ones for the job to save time, minimise costs and help you bag the cheapest flights.
+This guide takes you through the right ones to save time, minimise costs and bag the cheapest flights.

-We've also listed free flight returns available by manipulating credit card introductory deals, so you can jet off for free.
+We also show you how to grab free return flights by manipulating credit card introductory deals, so you can jet off for free.

 Key facts before you start

 When looking for cheap flight tickets, timing's crucial:

 Unlike package holidays, book flights early.
 Business folk will pay top dollar at the last minute, so airlines hike prices.

 Whenever you need to travel, the internet's a powerhouse for super-speedily finding the cheapest flights.
 Before you start scouring for deals, here are the key facts you need to know.

 Off to a classic holiday resort?
 Consider a package